Gardener's Series (Basic) Workshop - NUS

 The topics covered in the course include:

-- Module 1: Introduction to Plant Physiology & Soil Science Theory
+- Module 1: Introduction to Soil & Soil Science Theory

 - where you learn about the relationship between soil & life;

-- take a glimpse into the wonderful world of soil; and
+- take a glimpse into the ecosystem in soil; and

 - understand why good soil is critical to sustaining a healthy and organic garden

-- Module 2: Mixing the Perfect farming Soil & Seed Theory
+- Module 2: Mixing the Perfect farming Soil, Intro to Plant Physiology & Seed Theory

 - where you get your hands dirty and learn to mix the perfect soil;